 Payment Protection Insurance is an optional insurance policy, typically taken out alongside loans or credit cards that could help cover your repayments if you can't meet them due to illness, sickness, disability or involuntary unemployment.

-Payment Protection Insurance was sold on Tesco Bank Loans taken out between January 1997 and March 2009 and has been available on Tesco Credit Cards since January 1997.
+Payment Protection Insurance was sold on Tesco Bank Loans taken out between January 1997 and March 2009 and was previously available on Tesco Credit Cards between 1997 to 2017.
+We no longer sell Payment Protection Insurance on any of our products.

 If you remain dissatisfied after receiving our decision on your complaint you have the right to refer the matter to: